Analysis | Samuel Alito’s provocative, unusually political speech

 It’s against that backdrop that one of those justices, Samuel Alito, delivered an unusually political speech Thursday night to the Federalist Society.
-Alito alleged persecution of cultural conservatives -- even, he suggested in some cases, by the court he serves on.
-He also weighed in on a number of hot-button political issues including abortion, gay rights and coronavirus restrictions, often airing grievances about how the court has decided them.
+Alito alleged persecution of cultural conservatives — even, he suggested in some cases, by the court he serves on.
+He also weighed in on a number of hot-button political issues including abortion, LGBT rights and coronavirus restrictions, often airing grievances about how the court has decided those cases.

 Here are a few key sections of the speech.